JawadKT/receipt-price-elasticity-promo-roi/README.md

 The rest of the pipeline (features, models, reports) is designed so that only **aggregated artifacts** and **synthetic examples** are versioned.

+For messy real-world product strings, you can optionally provide a canonical mapping:

+- `data/sample/product_name_map.csv`
+  - Columns: `raw_name, canonical_name, category`
+  - When present, the runner scripts will map raw product names onto a cleaner `canonical_name` and (optionally) overwrite / fill the `category` field before any modeling.

 ---